Virus stifles Muslims' Eid al-Fitr celebrations for 2nd year - WTMJ

 JAKARTA, Indonesia (AP) — Muslims celebrated Eid al-Fitr in a subdued mood for a second year Thursday as the COVID-19 pandemic again forced mosque closings and family separations on the holiday marking the end of Islam’s holiest month of Ramadan.

 Worshippers wearing masks joined communal prayers in the streets of Indonesia’s capital, Jakarta.
-The world’s most populous Muslim-majority nation allowed mosque prayers in low-risk areas, but those in areas where there was more risk of the virus spreading closed their doors, including Jakarta’s Istiqlal grand mosque, the largest mosque in Southeast Asia.
+The world’s most populous Muslim-majority nation allowed mosque prayers in low-risk areas, but mosques in areas where there was more risk of the virus spreading closed their doors, including Jakarta’s Istiqlal Grand Mosque, the largest in Southeast Asia.

-Indonesians also were banned for a second year from traveling to visit relatives in the traditional Eid homecoming known locally as “mudik.”
+Indonesians and Malaysians were banned for a second year from traveling to visit relatives in the traditional Eid homecoming.

-“I understand that we all miss our relatives at times like this, especially in the momentum of Eid,” President Joko Widodo said in televised remarks on the decision.
+“I understand that we all miss our relatives at times like this, especially in the momentum of Eid,” Indonesian President Joko Widodo said in televised remarks.
 “But let’s prioritize safety together by not going back to our hometowns.”

-Despite the mudik ban a year ago, the number of daily cases in Indonesia picked up by 37% three weeks after the holiday.
+Despite the similar ban a year ago, the number of daily cases in Indonesia had picked up by 37% three weeks after the holiday.
 Similar patterns followed other holidays in the country that has counted 1.7 million infections and more than 47,600 fatalities from COVID-19.

 The Jakarta governor also ordered malls, restaurants and leisure destinations usually packed during the holiday period to shut.